daviddeng78/APCS-2021/90_deque/readme.md

   Returns an iterator over the elements in this deque in reverse sequential order.
 * boolean 	removeLastOccurrence​(Object o)  SEEMS HARD \
   Removes the last occurrence of the specified element from this deque.

+## REVISED PLAN
+* We hold these Truths to be self-evident, that all Methods are created equal.
+Everything is pass-through.

+## DESIGN DECISIONS
+*